steelydylan/prisma-mock-vitest/README.md

 #### Arg: `client`

-A `jest-mock-extended` instance.
+A `vitest-mock-extended` instance.
 If not provided, a new instance is created.

 #### Arg: `caseInsensitive`